ahnaf-hasan/ahnaf-hasan/README.md

 Additionally, I am familiar with GRC (Governance, Risk, and Compliance) platforms and industry-standard frameworks, including ISO/IEC 27001, COBIT, and the NIST Cybersecurity Framework (CSF).
 My academic and practical exposure also includes Reverse Engineering; The Social, Economic, and Regulatory Aspects of Cybersecurity; Cloud Computing and Security; and workflow automation using n8n.

-🔐Fun fact: Most cyberattacks involve social engineering.
+🔐Fact: Most cyberattacks involve social engineering.
 Over 90% of cyberattacks begin with phishing emails, which has inspired me to focus on building stronger and more resilient security defenses.

 💻 Technical Skills: